 - Possibility to reuse UML/SysML models in Teamcenter.

 - MagicDraw integration with Active Workspace, allowing you to open and browse Teamcenter models in the MagicDraw modeling environment.

 - Importing/exporting bill of materials (BOM) to/from MagicDraw.

 - Complementing Teamcenter models with functional analysis results from UML/SysML behavior models.

-Assembling the Analysis Request to import to the No Magic modeling tool for functional, interface or parametric analysis.
+Assembling the Analysis Request to import to a modeling tool for functional, interface or parametric analysis.